 You’ve seen it all over the internet: Now more than ever, customer education professionals need to prove return on investment (ROI) of their programs.

-In this blog, you’ll learn five different training ROI metrics and how to actually calculate ROI.
+In this blog, you’ll learn five different training ROI metrics and how to actually calculate the ROI of training.

 A key element of this will be comparing your trained vs. untrained customers.
 To do this, you’ll need a list of your customer accounts and a way to identify if they’ve had training or not.
 That information may be in your learning management system (LMS) or in your CRM.
-An operations teammate may be able to help you identify where that information is located and how you can access it.
+Ask your operations team to help you identify where that information is located and how you can access it.

 If you have paid customer training programs, proving ROI is easy: Simply look at the cost to administer training (resources, staffing, etc.) vs. revenue generated from training credits.